 If you’re boosting your brand, enhancing your reputation, gaining public trust, and inspiring customer loyalty, this may positively impact your bottom line.
 Positioning yourself as “part of the team” gives you a chance to reach a wider customer base and price your products and services with a social consciousness premium.

-Additionally, social responsibility initiatives are a smart move for businesses looking for funding.
+Additionally, corporate social responsibility initiatives are a smart move for businesses looking for funding.
 More than 70% of investors are more likely to invest in a brand dedicated to social and environmental good.

 6. Deepened Competitive Advantage